Great and Little Kimble cum Marsh: Later Manorial history

 The later manorial history of Great Kimble is complicated because various sub-manors were created (known as Whitinghams Manor (or Fenels Grove), Uptons Manor and Marshals) and they each descended in different lines.
 By the 17th century they had come together again and the manor of Great Kimble was held by the Hampdens of Great Hampden and later sold, in 1730, to Sarah Dowager Duchess of Marlborough.
-Her successors sold it in 1803 to Scrope Bernard (later Sir Scrope Bernard-Morland, a Baronet), who had been lord of the manor of Little Kimble since 1792, He held both manors until his death in 1830 and they were then sold to Robert Greenhill Russell (created a Baronet in 1831).
+Her successors sold it in 1803 to Scrope Bernard (later Sir Scrope Bernard-Morland, a Baronet), who had been lord of the manor of Little Kimble since 1792.
+He held both manors until his death in 1830 and they were then sold to Robert Greenhill Russell (created a Baronet in 1831).
 He lived at Chequers Court and already owned the neighbouring manor of Ellesborough in succession to Sir George Russell.
-The memory of Scrope Bernard and Sir George Russell was preserved in the names of two public houses, the §s at Great Kimble (now closed) and the Russell Arms at Butlers Cross in Ellesborough.
+The memory of Scrope Bernard and Sir George Russell was preserved in the names of two public houses, the Bernard Arms at Great Kimble (now closed) and the Russell Arms at Butlers Cross in Ellesborough.